raja1205/react-firestore-crud/README.md

 # My Apps Tracker (CRUD)
-> Building Firestore Database CRUD Web Application using ReactJS and Google Firebase
+> Building Web Application with **CRUD** operations using ReactJS and Google Firebase DB
 >
 > **CRUD**: CRUD is simply an acronym used to refer to four basic operations that can be performed on database applications: Create, Read, Update, and Delete.